-- Monitoring of lesson plans and teaching and learning and showcase books by the Primary Spiritual and Cultural leaders /senior management and leaders/head-teachers/governors. - Regular discussion at staff and governors' meetings - Reviews of policies and Schemes of Work by leaders and the Governors Ethos Committee. - Sharing of classroom work and practice. - Regular inclusion on Federation Improvement Plan. - Pupil interviews.
+- Monitoring of lesson plans and teaching and learning and showcase books by the Primary Spiritual and Cultural leaders/senior management and leaders/headteachers/governors. - Regular discussion at staff and governors' meetings - Reviews of policies and Schemes of Work by leaders and the Governors Ethos Committee. - Sharing of classroom work and practice. - Regular inclusion on Federation Improvement Plan. - Pupil interviews. - Through a range of activities during internal Personal Development Deep Dives.